iGormilhit/ffmpeg_scripts/README.md

 ## Scripts construction

-Assuming the recording of your screen and audio at the same time could demand a lot of ressources to your processor, this workflow is built to aim at reducing this demand by splitting the process of recording audio and video.
+Assuming the recording of your screen and audio at the same time could demand a lot of ressources to your CPU, this workflow is built to aim at reducing this demand by splitting the process of recording audio and video.

 1. Run the `audio.sh` script and press `q` when you want to stop recording
 2. Run the `video.sh` script while listening to the audio and press `q` when you want to stop recording.